kiiichi/burn-the-tape/README.md

 ### 1.2.4.
 Set Monitor
 It is fine for the monitors to extend outside of the simulation region.
+1. Refractive index
+   - Measures refractive index and surface conductivity over space.
+   - Used to check mesh order and meshed structure cross-section.
+2. Field time
+   - Measures E, H fields over time by default.
+   - Returns E, H, the spectrum of E and H.
+   - Record and return P if specified.
+3. Movie
+   - Generates an mp4 movie file in the current working directory showing the specified field component vs. time over the monitor area.
+4. Frequency-domain monitors (power and profile)
+   - Shows frequency-domain E, H data by default.
+   - Returns E, H and T.
+   - T gives net transmission and is only available for linear or 2D monitors in 2D simulations or 2D monitors in 3D simulations.
+   - Can return P if specified.
+   - Power uses the nearest mesh cell interpolation, whereas profile uses the specified position.
+5. Mode expansion
+   - Performs overlap calculations between calculated modes and recorded fields from a frequency domain monitor to get the power traveling in selected modes of a waveguide or fiber.
+   - Can be used to extract S-parameters of a device, although using Port objects is simpler.
+6. ports
+   - Added using the Ports button in the top toolbar.
+   - Acts as a mode source as well as a power monitor and mode expansion monitor.
+   - Returns the same results as mode source, power monitor, and mode expansion monitor in addition to S result which gives the S-parameter.
+   - The port group, which is a child of the FDTD simulation region, contains all port objects and sets the active port and mode to use as the source in the simulation.
+   - Ports can be used in conjunction with the S-parameter sweep tool to extract the full S-parameters of a device and export the S-parameters to INTERCONNECT for circuit simulations.
 ## 1.3.
 Running the simulation

 ### 1.3.1.
 Check meterials properties